The Dangers of Potpourri Drug Addiction aka K2 or Spice

 Vaping With Spice

 Sold with such names as “Cloud 9,” “Pumpkinol,” “Car-o-Power,” and “Mad Hatter,” to name a few, liquid Spice feeds right into the vaping trend.
 Using electronic cigarettes, or e-cigs, young people are inhaling these dangerous chemicals in vapor form.
 In many cases, the teens or young adults purchasing these liquid synthetic drugs are not even aware of what it is or what dangers these chemicals pose to their health.
+That’s not even counting the possible physical implications of using vape like being injured by e-cigarette explosions.

 Getting Treatment for K2 and Potpourri Drug Addiction

 Whenever an individual uses a substance in order to experience a high, that thought and behavior pattern can lead to substance abuse and addiction.
-At the very least, if the teen or young adult is prone to high risk exploration of various substances in search of the next “better” high, they are in need of professional intervention, sooner rather than later.
+At the very least, if the teen or young adult is prone to high-risk exploration of various substances in search of the next “better” high, they are in need of professional intervention, sooner rather than later.
 These types of drugs are far too dangerous to ignore the potential harm that can be done.

 Treatment for addiction or addictive behaviors consists of various therapies that work together to help the individual learn to respond differently to the urge or craving to use drugs of any kind.
-Cognitive behavioral therapy (CBT) is a favored psychotherapy model that is evidence-base, therefore has a proven track record for helping people to shift disordered thoughts and behaviors toward positive, healthy ones.
+Cognitive behavioral therapy (CBT) is a favored psychotherapy model that is evidence-based, therefore has a proven track record for helping people to shift disordered thoughts and behaviors toward positive, healthy ones.
 CBT is a short-term, goal-oriented therapy that is well-suited to addiction treatment.
 CBT can be provided in both individual sessions and in group therapy format.

 Rehabs for treating K2 and Spice Potpourri Drug Addiction